CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 As for treasure, all the wealth on the table has been wagered in the game.
 (Knocking over the table or mixing up their loot is an effective way to momentarily distract them.)
 The total value includes 75 copper pieces, 55 silver pieces, 22 electrum pieces, 15 bronze coins, and a gold earring adorned with a small ruby (worth 30 bronze coins).

-#### Awarding Experinece Points
+#### Awarding Skill & Destiny Points

-For experience points, divide 400 XP equally among the characters if the party manages to vanquish the Redbrands in this room.
+For Skill & Destiny Points, divide 400 XP equally among the characters if the party manages to vanquish the Redbrands in this room.

 ### 11. Runesmith's Workshop